Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Lessons/lesson-08.md

 import { ADD_TO_CART } from '../actions'

 const shoppingCartReducer = (state = [], action) => {
   switch(action.type) {
     case ADD_TO_CART:
       return [...state, action.payload.id]
     default:
       return state
   }
 }

 export default shoppingCartReducer
 ```

 Here you are importing your action at the top.
-The reducer can use this to decide how to change Application state.
+The reducer can use this to decide how to change the Application state.

-The `shoppingCartReducer` function is responsible for the initial value of state and managing changes to state.
+The `shoppingCartReducer` function is responsible for the initial value of the state and managing changes to the state.

 Look at the parameters:

 - `state` - notice the default value is `[]`
 - `action` - will be the object returned by your `addToCart` function in your actions.

-This function must return a new copy of state.
-In this case if the action is `ADD_TO_CART` we make a new array and add an id to the list.
-If not we return state unchanged.
+This function must return a new copy of the state.
+In this case, if the action is `ADD_TO_CART` we make a new array and add an id to the list.
+If not we return the state unchanged.

 In `reducers/index.js` add the following: